aubreymoore/Guam-CRB-web-maps/press-release-roadside.md

 # PRESS RELEASE

-Prepared by Aubrey Moore, May 23, 2021
+Prepared by Aubrey Moore, April 20, 2023

 ## Island-wide roadside image surveys indicate that one in five coconut palms on Guam are damaged by coconut rhinoceros beetles (CRB).